kernel-community/kernel/docs/module-3/intention.md

 # 🔍 Intention

 So, you want to take back the web?
-Who do you want to take it back from?
+From whom do you want to take it back?
 Why do you want to take it back?
 What will you do with it once it's been handed over to your care?

 <iframe class="video-frame" src="https://www.youtube-nocookie.com/embed/iDbyYGrswtg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>